Board Responsibility & Liability

 - Since

-the GDPR was enacted, 31 percent of consumers feel their overall
+the GDPR was enacted, 31% of consumers feel their overall

 experience with companies has improved.
 (Marketing